-Chapter 9: Draft Recommendation
+Chapter 9: Recommendation

-In making the following recommendations, I have given consideration to all significant aspects in the overall public interest, including environmental, social and economic effects, engineering feasibility and compatibility of the project with the policies, desires and capabilities of the Port Authority of New York and New Jersey, the State of New Jersey, the State of New York, and other non-federal interests.
+In making the following recommendations, I have given consideration to all significant aspects in the overall public interest, including environmental, social and economic effects, engineering feasibility and compatibility of the project with the policies, desires and capabilities of The Port Authority of New York and New Jersey, the State of New Jersey, the State of New York, and other non-federal interests.

 I recommend that the selected plan for navigation improvements in the New York and New Jersey Harbor be authorized for construction as a Federal project, subject to such modifications as may be prescribed by the Chief of Engineers.
-The recommended plan is fully detailed in this Final Integrated Feasibility Report and Environmental Assessment.
-The recommended plan consists of deepening the channels from sea to Port Jersey - Port Authority Marine Terminal and Elizabeth - Port Authority Marine Terminal by up to 5 feet to maintained depth of -55 feet mean lower low water.
-The plan is estimated to provide \$340.1 million in annualized benefits and have a Project First Cost of \$4,052.3 million.
-The plan has a benefit cost ratio of 1.9.
+The Recommended Plan is fully detailed in this Final Integrated Feasibility Report and Environmental Assessment.
+The Recommended Plan consists of deepening the channels from sea to Port Jersey - Port Authority Marine Terminal and Elizabeth - Port Authority Marine Terminal to a maintained depth of -55 feet mean lower low water.